Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - if P3 arrives an tries to take the lock
   -  gets it's own copy of the struct
   - the P1 struct will point to P3 as `next locker`
-- this way we have two advantages
+- this way we have several advantages
   - each CPU spins on its own lock variable
   - when one CPU releases the lock it notifies the next one in line
-  - no coherency needs to be enforced because each CPU is on a different variable and are given the lock in order on release
+  - no coherency needs to be enforced because each CPU is on a different variable and, on release, they are given the lock in order

 ### Memory models